MicrosoftDocs/azure-docs/articles/app-service/app-service-environment/create-from-template.md

 It takes roughly 40 minutes per ASE front end to apply the change.
 For example, for a default-sized ASE that uses two front ends, the template takes around one hour and 20 minutes to complete.
 While the template is running, the ASE can't scale.

-After the template finishes, apps on the ILB ASE can be accessed over HTTPS and the connections are secured by using the default SSL certificate.
+After the template finishes, apps on the ILB ASE are accessed over HTTPS and the connections are secured by using the default SSL certificate.
 The default SSL certificate is used when apps on the ILB ASE are addressed by using a combination of the application name plus the default host name.
 For example, https://mycustomapp.internal-contoso.com uses the default SSL certificate for **.internal-contoso.com*.

 However, just like apps that run on the public multitenant service, developers can configure custom host names for individual apps.
 They also can configure unique SNI SSL certificate bindings for individual apps.